-Lucas de Melo is a Senior Principal Engineer based in Maryland with more than 17 years of experience in dam-related projects, geotechnical design and field studies, hazardous materials remediation; and in the design of coal ash disposal sites, solid waste management facilities, and capping systems for mining closures.
+Lucas de Melo is a Senior Principal Engineer based in Maryland with more than 20 years of experience in dams and mining related projects, geotechnical design and field studies, risk quantification, hazardous materials remediation; and in the design of coal ash disposal sites, solid waste management facilities, and capping systems for site closures.

-Notably, Lucas was the technical lead for geotechnical monitoring and stability analysis during the construction of the Delaware Solid Waste Authority's Cherry Island Landfill in Wilmington, Delaware, a 1.5-mile long, 60-foot high mechanically stabilized earth berm built over soft dredge materials.
+Notably, Lucas was part of the Expert Panel that provided an assessment of the technical causes of the rupture of Feijão Dam I in Brumadinho, Minas Gerais, Brazil.
+To determine what triggered the failure of Dam I and why the failure occurred when it did, the Panel carried out an investigation into the causes of the failure that evaluated the nature of the materials in the dam, aspects of construction and operation methods, condition of the dam before and during the failure, and results of numerical analysis of the conditions just prior to failure.
+He was also the technical lead for geotechnical monitoring and stability analysis during the construction of the Delaware Solid Waste Authority's Cherry Island Landfill in Wilmington, Delaware, a 1.5-mile long, 60-foot high mechanically stabilized earth berm built over soft dredge materials.
 For the Tennessee Valley Authority (TVA) Blue Ridge Hydroelectric Plant in Fannin County, Georgia, Lucas and a team of Geosyntec engineers assessed the seismic stability of the Blue Ridge Dam, one of the tallest embankment dams in the Southeastern United States.
 The project includes an extensive field investigation, laboratory testing program, and analytical and numerical modeling evaluation.
 Other dam-related projects include stability assessments for John Sevier Dam, Wilbur Dam, Croton Dam, Beaver Creek Dam, and Clear Creek Dam.

 To advance the state of the practice, Lucas is a frequent contributor to journal publications.
 Currently he is an adjunct professor at The Johns Hopkins University in Baltimore, Maryland, where he teaches soil mechanics and foundations engineering.